AugmentedFifth/schonfinkel/README.md

 #### Identifiers

-One quirk of Schönfinkel is that all identifiers used by the programmer (i.e., are not pre-defined) must consist *solely* of lowercase letters optionally followed by one or more single quotes (i.e., must match the regex `[a-z]+'*`).
+One quirk of Schönfinkel is that all identifiers used by the programmer (i.e., are not pre-defined) must consist *solely* of lowercase letters (i.e., must match the regex `[a-z]+`).
 The only exception to this rule is programmer-defined infix functions.
 Characters in the range `[A-Z]` are reserved for builtins.
 Underscores (`_`) have only one meaning in Schönfinkel, namely, empty patterns/throwaway variables.
 Characters in the range `[0-9]` are reserved for numeric literals exclusively.

 Additionally, the first 5 lowercase letters as a single identifier (`a`, `b`, `c`, `d`, `e`) are identifiers reserved for implicit input/command-line